Chocolate Mint Dessert Trifle with Oreos

 Can I use a 9×13 pan instead?

 Sure!
-You’ll need more cookies and mints to get a good layer, but this is a great option for when you need more servings or to take to a potluck.
+You’ll need more cookies and mints to get a good layer, but this is a great option for when you need more servings or if you want to take this chocolate mint dessert to a potluck.

 What if I don’t like mint extract?